25+ Disturbing Data Breach Statistics That Will Make You Think

-Technology is an important part of our lives.
-The majority of our communication, jobs, and entertainment have rapidly moved online.
+Technology is an integral part of our lives.
+Most of our communication, jobs and entertainment have rapidly moved online.
 And so has our personal information.

-While there are benefits to our digital presence, there’re also a few drawbacks.
+While there are benefits to our digital presence, there are also a few drawbacks.
 Data breaches are one.

 Check out our data breach statistics below to see how cyberattacks affect you.